 - Mild pain-relieving medications may help reduce discomfort.

-- Once breastfeeding stops, your natural fertility may return in four-to-eight weeks, if not before.
+Important: Once breastfeeding stops, your natural fertility may return in 4 to 8 weeks.

 If you have stored expressed breast milk that you’re unable to use, you may wish to donate it to the Australian Red Cross Lifeblood Milkbank.
 Find out more at milkbank.com.au